5 MCP Servers We Use to Run Client Outbound on Claude Code

 }

-Playwright MCP is one of the more resource-intensive servers -- running a browser is heavier than a database query.
+Playwright MCP is one of the heavier servers.
+Running a browser costs more than a database query.
 We scope it to specific workflows rather than leaving it always-on.

 What it connects to: Google Drive, Google Sheets, and Google Docs in our workspace.
-What we use it for: Writing weekly reports directly into client-shared spreadsheets, pulling lead lists from Sheets when a client sends us data in that format, and generating slides for monthly reviews.
-Why it matters: Clients do not care what is in our database.
+What we use it for: writing weekly reports directly into client-shared spreadsheets, pulling lead lists from Sheets when a client sends us data that way, and generating slides for monthly reviews.
+Why it matters.
+Clients don't care what's in our database.
 They care what shows up in the spreadsheet they can see.
 The last mile of any reporting workflow is getting data from our system into a format the client can open, understand, and act on.
-Google Sheets MCP eliminates the manual step of exporting, formatting, and sharing.A sanitized example workflow:
+Google Sheets MCP kills the manual export-format-share step.A sanitized example workflow:

 At the end of each week, Claude runs a reporting pass for each active client: